Seth Stewart: Other works

 In addition to theater and appearances in movies, Stewart has been on tour with Jennifer Lopez and Madonna.

 In addition to that, Stewart has starred in Paula DeAnda's music video "Walk Away (Remember Me)" as DeAnda's ex-boyfriend as well as Jay Z.

+In 2025 Stewart self-published a memoir, entitled Follow Your Vision, Live Your Truth (PublishDrive, 2025).

+Awards and honors

+In 2014 Stewart was inducted into the Kent City Schools Hall of Fame.